A community-led approach to the just energy transition

 Across the world, we are confronting the dramatic consequences of industrial-era climate change (from extreme droughts to floods and heatwaves), which are displacing communities, destroying their livelihoods, and threatening ecosystems.

-This is why our members and partners are calling for a community-led just energy transition that recognizes communities as key decision-makers — with women and Indigenous Peoples at the forefront — and place their knowledge and priorities at the center of global energy policies.
+This is why our members and partners are calling for a community-led approach to the just energy transition and economic transformation, that recognizes communities as key decision-makers — with women and Indigenous Peoples at the forefront — and places their knowledge and priorities at the center of global energy policies.

 Stories and updates